mkondratek/git-machete-blog-post/blog.md

 ## Motivation

 The idea standing behind the plugin is automating the developer's work.
-We (developers) should strive for focusing on actual development and spend less time organizing our work (with no loss for its results!).
+One should strive for focusing on actual software engineering and spend less time organizing our work (with no loss for its results!).

 To be more precise and understand the technical background we should look closer to the consequences of big and small PRs.
+**Big PRs are bad,** especially if they mix refactors with bugfixes and new features.
-**Big PRs are bad.** Reviewers are unwilling to even begin the review.
+Reviewers are unwilling to even begin the review.
 They are more likely to skip vital parts of the newly-added code.
 It's hard/impossible to keep entire context in memory during review.